 You'll note that these steps used TOC level 4 (the TOC 4 style) for the products.
 The reason for this is simple—it allows you to leave TOC levels 1 through 3 (the TOC 1, TOC 2, and TOC 3 styles) for use in the regular TOC for the document.
 That way you can use different formatting for the regular TOC and the special product list TOC.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (7123) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (7123) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Creating a TOC that Includes Specific Styles.

 Author Bio